Live dealers: how it works

 - Works in front of cameras in a specially equipped studio

 Dealers are not actors.
-They have specialized training in game management, ethics, betting math, and technical interaction with software.
+They have specialized training in gaming, ethics, betting math, and technical interaction with software.

 A live casino is not an ordinary office, but professional studios with many cameras, equipment and servers.